Florida panther: Genetic depletion

 Prior to the mid-1990s, the biggest threat to the survival of the species was inbreeding.
-The Florida panther has low genetic diversity due to a variety of environmental and genetic issues.
+The Florida panther has low genetic diversity due to a variety of environmental and genetic issues, due to having a wild population of about 20 panthers.
 This resulted in a gradual decline in the population size with subsequent increase in the likelihood of inbreeding depression.
 The lower genetic diversity and higher rates of inbreeding led to increased deleterious traits in the population, resulting in lower overall fitness of the Florida panther population.
 This also lowered the adaptive capacity of the population and increased the likelihood of genetic defects such as cryptorchidism and other complications to the heart and immune system.
 One of the morphological consequences of inbreeding was a high frequency of cowlicks and kinked tails.
 The frequency of cowlick in a Florida panther population was 94% compared to other pumas at 9%, while the frequency of a kinked tail was 88% as opposed to 27% for other puma subspecies.

-Due to conservation efforts (see "Genetic diversity" below) this is no longer as big a threat.
+Due to conservation efforts (see Genetic diversity below) this threat is declining.